ianxtreem/thebrain2markdownv/README.md

 Convert exports from TheBrain to Markdown.mWorks for v14 data.
 For text, icons, internal and external files and images.
 Not tested for any other features.

+WARNING:  This is just a hack of somebody elses hack.
+You may have to fix bugs or add features as necessary.

 1. Export your thoughts from TheBrain to `json`.
 2. Edit the script if needed (paths to the json files)